 The Time Out Legend Award was given to the ‘Mother of Pearl’, Tash Conte from Black Pearl, in recognition of more than 16 years at the helm of one of the most lauded cocktail bars in the country.
 She’s a kingmaker in the scene.

-Among the bars to open in Melbourne in the past year, Collingwood’s Paradise Alley was named Best New Bar.
-The Spanish-influenced Bar Tini in Hosier Lane took out the award for Best Bar Food.
+Among the bars to open in Melbourne in the past year, Clooney Kitchen and Bar, which brought the good times to Port Melbourne, was named Best New Bar.
+The pig’s head sandwich that went straight to the top of everyone’s hit list in 2018 ensured Congress was named the winner of the award for Best Bar Food.

-Once DJ Flex Mami started dropping the bangers it was party time, with people dancing late into the evening.
+Once DJ Coco Brown started dropping the disco bangers, it was party time.

-Guests also took home photos and gifs from FotoBox in case those memories got hazy, and a brand new copy of the bumper autumn issue of Time Out Melbourne magazine, hot off the presses.
+Guests also took home photos and gifs from FotoBox in case those memories got hazy.